-With the opening of Qinghai-Tibet Railway in 2006, Tibet, a mysterious highland, has been connected with the other parts of China by railway lines.
-Since then, passengers can easily reach the "Roof of the World" by train from major large cities like Beijing, Shanghai, Guangzhou, Chengdu, Chongqing, Xian, Lanzhou, and Xining; and traveling to the highland by rail has not been one of the wish lists any more but come true.
+With the opening of the Qinghai-Tibet Railway in 2006, Tibet, a mysterious highland, has been connected with the other parts of China by railway lines.
+Since then, passengers have easily been able to reach the ‘Roof of the World’ by train from major large cities like Beijing, Shanghai, Guangzhou, Chengdu, Chongqing, Xian, Lanzhou, and Xining; and traveling to Tibet by land has only been on peoples wish lists in the past, but now it has come true.

 Some basic facts about the last section of Tibet Railways: